Advantages Of Using Point Of Sales (POS) System In Hotels

 3. Ensuring accuracy:

 Every menu item in an operation has a price associated with it.
-With a POS system, items are entered in single keystrokes (bar code scanning, price lookup, picture ordering, or other method) instead of open key prices (whereby a $2.95 item would be entered with three keystrokes).
-Similarly, entering prices by single descriptor increases accuracy, since employees will not be guessing, estimating, or otherwise entering incorrect prices for menu items.
+With a POS system, items are entered in single keystrokes (bar code scanning, price lookup, picture order, or other method) instead of open key prices (whereby a $2.95 item would be entered with three keystrokes).
+Similarly, entering prices by a single descriptor increases accuracy, since employees will not be guessing, estimating, or otherwise entering incorrect prices for menu items.

 4. Marketing: